corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 The workflow is as follows:

-1. `list-items` - used to view which transactions and attachments will be archived
+1. `list-items`: used to view which transactions and attachments will be archived.
-2. `create-snapshot` - marks the transactions and attachments that will be archived
+2. `create-snapshot`: marks the transactions and attachments that will be archived.
-3. `export-snapshot` - exports the archivable items to a long-term archive
+3. `export-snapshot`: exports the archivable items to a long-term archive.
-4. `delete-vault` - deletes the archived items from the vault
+4. `delete-vault`: deletes the archived items from the vault.

 If using a backup schema:

-5. `delete-snapshot` - cleans up the backup schema if a backup schema has been configured
+5. `delete-snapshot`: cleans up the backup schema if a backup schema has been configured.

 To revert any steps up to `delete-vault` or `delete-snapshot`, use: